warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 The [CAP Theorem](cap_theorem.html) discussion makes it clear that Cloudant uses an 'eventually consistent' model.
-This means that if you were to ask two different copies of a database for a document, you might get different results if one of the copies has not yet replicated and received an update to the document.
+This means that if you were to ask two different replicas of a database for a document, at the same time, you might get different results if one of the database copies has not yet replicated and therefore received an update to the document.
 _Eventually_,
 the database copies complete their replication, so that all the changes to a document are present in each copy.